The 5 Best Camping Stoves of 2024

 Auto-Ignite: No

 Pros: The Coleman Classic was our first camp stove.
-It is a no-frills, basic tabletop stove that has proven to be very reliable for us over many years of use.
+It is a no-frills, basic tabletop stove that has proven very reliable over our many years of using it.
 What we love most about the Coleman Classic is the tremendous value it offers.
-It might not have all the new bells and whistles, but it’s a very serviceable 2 burner camp stove for under $100.
+It might not have all the new bells and whistles, but it’s a very serviceable 2-burner camp stove for under $100.

 Cons: This stove has two major drawbacks.
 The first is the lack of an auto-ignition system.
 The second is the less-than-responsive valve, which can make dialing in the temperature difficult.
 This results in a flame that is more susceptible to being blown out, requiring it to be manually relit more often.
 It’s a vicious circle of irritation.

-Additionally, as with many long-running product models, there have been allegations by users online of declining quality control and workmanship.
+Additionally, as with many long-running product models, users have made allegations online of declining quality control and workmanship.
 However, personally speaking, our stove has continued to work very well over the years.
-And, Coleman still backs this camp stove with a 3-year warranty.
+Coleman still backs this camp stove with a 3-year warranty.

-Bottom Line: If you’re shopping on a budget and looking for some simple and reliable, the Coleman Classic camping stove is an excellent choice.
+Bottom Line: If you’re shopping on a budget and looking for something simple and reliable, the Coleman Classic camping stove is an excellent choice.

 Gas One stove product image